 - Which path would my customers like for me to take?

 The answer is never that easy to guess.
 How can you be sure that the decisions you’re going to make are the right one for your business and brand?
 This is a question that stands behind the concept of consumer insights communities, a form of online qualitative research.
 Whether your business is a small organization or a sprawling marketing operation, the feedback that you get from your customers is essential.
 Let’s take a look at the benefits:

-1. Gathering People and Ideas in One Place
+1. Gather People And Ideas In One Place

-The Forum and Discussion board give you the well-known option of opening a thread or posting a subject and receiving replies and valuable answers which in turn transforms the original question into a meaningful conversation with or among your customers.
-These modules come with the built-in options of creating polls, posting multimedia like pictures and videos, and sharing other online content from around the Internet.
+The Forum and Discussion board give you the well-known option of opening a thread or posting a subject and receiving replies.
+Valuable answers which in turn transforms the original question into a meaningful conversation with or among your customers.
+Insight communities software comes with the built-in options.
+Think about creating polls, posting multimedia like pictures and videos.
+And sharing other online content from around the Internet.
 These are the fundamental basics of engaging in group discussions.

 A Challenge module is a great addition for your discussion board module – it relies on crowdsourcing, which involves uniting a group of people together with a common goal in mind.
 With this module, you can create competitions and contests where people come up with unique ideas and co-create with your brand.
 You can even rank ideas according to how popular they are with the community, or foster brainstorming sessions with all the participants!
 Observing through multiple points of perspective is a valuable action, right?